Galois Descent for Real Spectra: Introduction

 \subsection{Organization}

 The paper is organized into two parts.

 In \ref{classdesc} we review the classical descent theory for a map of commutative rings.
-In \ref{desc} we define what it means for a map commutative $S$-algebras to be of effective descent for modules.
-In \ref{BBL} we recall the comonadic formulation of descent theory and Barr-Beck-Lurie criteria for comonadicity.
-In \ref{fdd} we apply the Barr-Beck-Lurie criteria to show that a map $A\to B$ of commutative $S$-algebras is of effective descent for modules if the extension is faithful and $B$ is dualizable over $A$.
-In \ref{S-descent} we show that if furthermore the map is Galois then category of descent data comes from a $G$-equivariant structure (Thm.\ref{GaloisDesc}).
+In \ref{stable} we recall the essential properties of small stable $\infty$-categories and in \ref{desc} we define what it means for a map of $E_{\infty}$-rings to be of effective descent for modules, using the language of $\infty$-categories.
+In \ref{comonads} we provide definitions of $\infty$-comonads and their $\infty$-category of comodules and state the Barr-Beck-Lurie criteria for comonadicity.
+In \ref{hdd} we show that the $\infty$-category of descent data associated to a map of $E_{\infty}$-rings is equivalent to a category of comodules over an $\infty$-comonad (Thm.\ref{hdd=comod}).
+In \ref{fdd} we apply the Barr-Beck-Lurie criteria to show that a map $A\to B$ of $E_{\infty}$-rings is of effective descent for modules if the extension is faithful and $B$ is dualizable over $A$.
+In \ref{galois} we show that if furthermore the map is Galois then category of descent data comes from a $G$-equivariant structure (Thm.\ref{GaloisDesc}).

-In sections \ref{Z2} and \ref{real} we recall some facts about $\mathbb{Z}/2$ equivariant spectra and the construction of real-oriented spectra.
+In sections \ref{Z2} and \ref{real} we recall some facts about $\mathbb{Z}/2$-equivariant spectra and the construction of real-oriented spectra.
 In section \ref{generalized} we define real versions of generalized Johnson-Wilson spectra.
-In section \ref{fib} we construct the fibration (\ref{fibration}) and finally we show (in Thm.\ref{faith}) that $XR \to X$ is a faithful Galois extension when $X$ is a generalized $E(n)$-theory admitting a commutative $S$-algebra structure.
+In section \ref{fib} we construct the fibration (\ref{fibration}) and finally we show (in Thm.\ref{faith}) that $XR \to X$ is a faithful Galois extension when $X$ is a generalized Johnson-Wilson theory admitting a $E_{\infty}$-ring structure.
 The proof depends on the computation of homotopy of $X_{\mathbb{R}}$ using the Borel spectral sequence.
 This is done in the appendix \ref{comps}.